Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Are Sony TVs better than Samsung TVs?

 Both Samsung and Sony TVs are excellent brands that focus on different aspects.
 In general, Sony TVs are considered the more premium option.
 As such, they will cost more on average than Samsung TVs.
-However, with Sony TVs you get more accurate colors out of the box, better black levels, and the option for OLED screen quality.
+However, with Sony TVs, you get more accurate colors out of the box, better black levels, and the option for OLED screen quality.
+If you would like, you can also compare these Sony TVs with our best Mitsubishi TV list.

 What’s the difference between a Sony TV and a Sony BRAVIA TV?

 Sony BRAVIA simply refers to a specific sub-brand of Sony TVs.
-BRAVIA options include the X1 Ultimate Processor for upscaling and motion handling and is generally considered one of the top-of-the-line processors available on the TV market today.
+BRAVIA options include the X1 Ultimate Processor for upscaling and motion handling, which is generally considered one of the top-of-the-line processors available on the TV market today.
 Sony BRAVIA TVs are popular options for anyone looking to get a premium TV.

 Which is better, Sony or LG?